 A cipher is a systematic way of writing in code.
 Julius Caesar used a substitution type of writing to encode military messages.
-One system Caesar used was shifting alphabet letters 3 to the right, meaning an "A" would become a "D" when he was writing.
-To decode, or decrypt, a person would see a "D" and then shift 3 letters to the left to decode the "D" as representing an "A".
+One system Caesar used was to shift alphabet letters 3 to the right, meaning an "A" would become a "D" when he was writing.
+This would mean to decode (or decrypt) a person would see a "D" and then shift 3 letters to the left to decode the "D" as representing an "A".